| CVE |

 This vulnerability is due to an insufficient user authentication mechanism in the REST API.
 An attacker could exploit this vulnerability by sending a request to the REST API of the affected system.
 A successful exploit could allow the attacker to gain root privileges on the underlying operating system. |

 This vulnerability is due to the presence of a credential file for the DCA user on an affected system.
-An attacker could exploit this vulnerability by accessing the filesystem as a low-privileged user and reading the file that contains the DCA password from that affected system.
+An attacker could exploit this vulnerability by sending a crafted HTTP request and reading the file that contains the DCA password from that affected system.
 A successful exploit could allow the attacker to access another affected system and gain DCA user privileges.

 Note: Cisco Catalyst SD-WAN Manager releases 20.18 and later are not affected by this vulnerability. |